 You can also enroll in my free Blogging Bootcamp course for beginners:

-Without further ado, here are the tips for how to come up with a blog name:
+Without further ado, here are the tips for how to come up with a blog name!

 1. Choose your blog niche.

-The first thing you should decide if you haven’t already is what you’re going to blog about, AKA your blog niche.
+The first thing you should decide if you haven’t already is what you’re going to blog about, AKA your niche.
 This can be helpful in choosing a name for your blog.

 If you haven’t already decided on a niche, get my free list of 150+ blog niche ideas.
+This will give you tons of inspiration for what to blog about!

 2. Research your competitors.